-The bench-mark was set refreshingly high from the outset—with MMus and Phds in Music included, Harlequin surely must have more music degree graduates per head than any other choir out there!
+The bench-mark was set refreshingly high from the outset—with MMuses and Phds in the subject of music included, Harlequin surely must have more music degree graduates per head than any other choir out there!
 Ex-choral scholars from Wells and Cambridge, graduates from music conservatoires and both specialist singing teachers and classroom music teachers all gathered together for the first term of rehearsals.
 Day jobs also include consultant neural anaesthetist, barrister, solicitor, town planning officer, students, IT consultants and PR consultants.
 The number of those who enjoy music at an academic level informs everything the choir does, including pub banter.

 The choir’s organisational structure has grown since its inception.
 Catherine Beddison was appointed as our initial music director in 2014.
 Simultaneously the choir gained charitable status.
-Rachel Musgrove is the choir’s Chairman and Administrator, David Musgrove is the Treasurer and Peter Larcombe, our Brighton-based tenor, is the choir’s Secretary.
+David Musgrove is the Chairman.

 In September 2014 the choir celebrated its first anniversary with a concert at the Electric Theatre in Guildford.
 Following this Harlequin was invited to perform in the Haslemere Festival and also further afield, as part of the Brandenburg Music Festival which takes place in the Spring across many London venues.
 Its home turf for these first years has been Bramley Church, as part of its small but prestigious concert series.